Thank You for Attending!!!

 3-YR Ecological Transformation @ East Flatbush Rehabilitation Haven \\ Marion Yuen + Sam S. T. Pressman

-Sustainable development \\ Greg Kiss
+Sustainable Urban Metabolism \\ Greg Kiss

 Making the First Ever Map of Manhattan’s Coastal Soils \\ Jason Smith + Lauren WilsonSession moderated by Mike Rezny